pupperemeritus/gsoc_blog/projectproposal/index.md

-power       | array of cross spectra (complex numbers) power error | uncertainties in power m           | the number of averages cross spectra amplitudes in each bin n           | the number of datapoints/time bins in one segment of the light curves k           | the rebinning scheme if object has been rebinned otherwise is set to 1 nphots1     | the total number of photons in light curve 1 nphots2     | the total number of photons in light curve 2
+power       | array of cross spectra (complex numbers) power error | uncertainties in power m           | the number of averages cross spectra amplitudes in each bin n           | the number of data points/time bins in one segment of the light curves k           | the rebinning scheme if object has been rebinned otherwise is set to 1 nphots1     | the total number of photons in light curve 1 nphots2     | the total number of photons in light curve 2